phase2/outrigger-docs/docs/project-setup/filesystem-sync.md

 # Filesystem Sync

 Outrigger uses [Unison](https://github.com/bcpierce00/unison) to provide high-performance, bi-directional file synchronization between your local operating system and Docker containers.
+This is not the only means of sharing code or data with application containers, but it is the recommended approach for sharing files that must also be efficiently available to developers and their local tools (e.g., IDEs).

-From the root of your project, all the files are synced via a dedicated container and exposed as a named [Docker Volume](https://docs.docker.com/engine/tutorials/dockervolumes/) to the rest of your application.
+With Unison, all the files from the root of your project are synced via a dedicated container and exposed as a named [Docker Volume](https://docs.docker.com/engine/tutorials/dockervolumes/) to the rest of your application.
 This volume is used as the file "source" for a volume mount to allow nearly native filesystem performance and features.

-This is not used as the only means of sharing code or data into the filesystem, but it is the recommended approach for sharing primary application code that must also be readily available to developers and their local tools (e.g., IDEs).

 For more on why Outrigger introduced Unison, jump down to [Why Sync Instead of NFS?](#why-sync-instead-of-nfs)